Creating a new project for MetricQ

 Runtime dependencies

-, declare the project runtime dependencies.
+In setup.cfg, declare the project runtime dependencies.

-to the project source directory (i.e. metricq_example
+Under section [options], point packages to the project source directory (i.e. metricq_example).

 Remember to set a minimum required Python version to prevent issues at runtime.

-give a list of all runtime dependencies:
+Under install_requires give a list of all runtime dependencies:

 # In setup.cfg: